Blackburn Rovers and Newcastle United will meet at Ewood Park with a place in the FA Cup quarter-finals up for grabs (1945 GMT).

 Newcastle United and finances

-Rumours have been circulating for years about a potential takeover of the club to take it out of Ashley's hands but, as yet, the club has not taken on new ownership.
+Rumours had been circulating for years about a potential takeover of the club to take it out of Ashley's hands and in October 2021, he finally sold the club to PIF, who are worth an estimated £250billion.